-Investments included in current assets and long-term assets in the Balance Sheet at 31 March 2011 include the following investments, the values of which have been impaired because of the financial difficulties being experienced by Icelandic banks and their subsidiaries.
-The impairments reflected in the accounts are based on the latest LAAP guidance issued in May 2011.
+Investments included in current assets and long-term assets in the Balance Sheet at 31 March 2012 include the following investments, the values of which have been impaired because of the financial difficulties experienced by Icelandic banks and their subsidiaries.
+The impairments reflected in the accounts are based on the latest LAAP guidance issued in June 2012.

-In October 2008, the Icelandic Banks Landsbanki Islands hf, Kaupthing and Glitnir collapsed and the UK subsidiaries of the bank, Heritable Bank PIc and Kaupthing Singer and Friedlander, went into administration.
+In October 2008, the Icelandic Banks Landsbanki Islands hf, Kaupthing and Glitnir collapsed and the UK subsidiaries of the bank, Heritable Bank Plc and Kaupthing Singer and Friedlander, went into administration.

-The Council had £9m deposited between Landsbanki Islands hf and its UK subsidiary, Heritable Bank PIc, with varying maturity dates and interest rates as follows:
+The Council had £9m deposited between Landsbanki Islands hf and its UK subsidiary, Heritable Bank Plc, with varying maturity dates and interest rates as follows: